Agenda full text

-The Port Commission Agenda as well as Staff Reports/Explanatory Documents available to the public and provided to the Port Commission are posted on the Port’s Website at https://sfport.com/meetings
+The Port Commission Agenda as well as Staff Reports and other Explanatory Documents provided to the Port Commission are available for public inspection at the Pier 1 Reception Desk and posted on the Port’s website at https://sfport.com/meetings.

 1. CALL TO ORDER / ROLL CALL / RAMAYTUSH OHLONE LAND ACKNOWLEDGEMENT

 2. APPROVAL OF MINUTES – October 10, 2023

 A. Announcement of Prohibition of Sound Producing Electronic Devices during the Meeting: Please be advised that the ringing of and use of cell phones and similar sound-producing electronic devices are prohibited at this meeting.
 The Chair may order the removal from the meeting room of any person responsible for the ringing of or use of a cell phone or other similar sound-producing electronic device.

 B. Announcement of Time Allotment for Public Comments: Please be advised that a member of the public has up to three minutes to make public comments on each agenda item unless the Port Commission adopts a shorter period on any item.
 Public comment must be in respect to the current agenda item.
 For in-person public comment, please fill out a speaker card and hand it to the Port Commission Affairs Manager.
 For remote public comment, instructions are on the first page of this agenda.
 During public comment, dial *3 to be added to the queue.
 An audio prompt will signal when it is your turn to speak.

 5. PUBLIC COMMENT ON ITEMS NOT LISTED ON THE AGENDA